-Latest posts by Eleanor Weekes
+Latest posts by Ellie Weekes

 "Lots of people have found their voices represented in my drawings, and this motivates me to keep speaking for them."

 "Who is to blame for the fire, according to Twitter: foreigners, the Mapuche people, ISIS, Pinochet, the State, businesses, the USA."

 "[The] video is also about the way in which Argentinian women have used their beauty to look towards the future as well as to remember the past."